sulu/sulu/src/Sulu/Bundle/AdminBundle/Resources/js/containers/FieldBlocks/README.md

 `Renderer` component from the [`Form`](#form) component.
 There are several types passed, which will be selectable from a dropdown and the schema defined in the type will be rendered in the blocks.

+The `onFinish` callback is called when one of the sub fields in the block finishes editing, e.g. when an `Input` loses its focus.

 ```javascript
 const fieldRegistry = require('../Form/registries/FieldRegistry').default;